ivanpravdin/Extreme_School_Calculator/README.md

 ## Sleeping calculator
 Sleeping calculator will help you to calculate when you should go to bed or when you should wake up.
-In order to use Sleeping calculator, please, choose option №3 and write down what information you want to get (1 for calculating wake up time and 2 for calculating wake up time).
+In order to use Sleeping calculator, please, choose option №3 and write down what information you want to get (1 for calculating wake up time and 2 for calculating time when you should go to bed).
 If you have chosen option №2, ESC will ask you for the time when you want to wake up.
 Please, write down time in the following format: 8:45.